chris-prenissl/chris-prenissl.github.io/_posts/2024-02-11-flutter-as-android-developer.md

 ```

 ### Asynchronous Programming
-The Flutter team recommend to use the main isolate (representation of the main thread) for most code.
+The Flutter team recommends to use the main isolate (basically a representation of the main thread) for most code.
-If the execution needs more time e.g. when accessing an api, it is recommended to call code asynchronous.
+If the execution needs more time e.g. when accessing an API, it is recommended to call code asynchronous.

 A function needs to return a _Future_ of type T.
 to make it callable in an asynchronous way.
 When you need to wait for the result, you can use the _await_ keyword.
 This can only happen when the code lives in a scope that is prepended with the _async_ keyword and returns a _Future_.
+This is similar to using _async_ builder as one way of creating _Coroutines_ with Kotlin described in _[Concurrency](https://kotlinlang.org/docs/coroutines-and-channels.html#concurrency)_.

 The _Future_ class serves as a promise on an return type T when the execution was successful.

 ```Dart